Brendonchenhao/311/lab3/lab3_template_de1soc/README.md

 5. **Set the port for LED_0 seperately** \
 We want to display the 1 blinking LED at the same time as the other 8, therefore we will use another port, LED_0_port, which has port_id of 01 -> 00000001 or port_id[0].
 6. **Toggle the interrupt signal** \
-The interrupt signal was triggered every 1 HZ
+   1. The interrupt signal was triggered every 1 HZ
+   2. **Updated** we wil not use clk interrupt anymore, since the clk are not perfectly synced anyway.
+Use a data change sync trigger is much more relible.
 ``` v
 // Note that because we are using clock enable we DO NOT need to synchronize with clk